Summer Pet Safety Tips From Longwood Veterinary Clinic in Kennett Square

 TIP SIX: Consider Purchasing a Life Vest

-Boating is an extremely popular summer activity.
-People often take their furry companions along to enjoy the water and outdoor adventure as well.
-While we highly encourage bringing your pet along with you during outings, we also want to make sure you take appropriate safety measures.
-Believe it or not, not all dogs are natural swimmers.
 Like humans, dogs may fatigue quickly while playing in the water.
 If you decide to take your pup out on the lake or ocean with you, we recommend you buy them a dog-friendly life vest.
 A life vest will help keep your dog afloat if they become too exhausted to swim.
 Dog life vests are highly visible and typically come with a handle on the back, so you can easily retrieve your dog from the water.

 TIP SEVEN: Protect Your Pets From Fireworks

-Many people enjoy the bright displays of fireworks the summer holidays bring.
-However, it is important to take summer pet safety into consideration.
-Many pets are frightened by the loud noises that accompany fireworks, causing them to run away or hide.
-We recommend that you keep your pet inside if you are going to shoot off fireworks, or there are fireworks displays near your home.
-If you feel your pet may need medication to reduce their anxiety around fireworks (and even thunderstorms) please contact your Longwood Veterinary Center veterinarian.
+We recommend that you keep your pet inside if you are going to shoot off fireworks or if there are fireworks displays near your home.
+If you feel your pet may need medication to reduce their anxiety around fireworks (and even thunderstorms), please contact your Longwood Veterinary Center veterinarian.